How to Draw a Landscape Plan

 An Easy Landscape Plan Maker

-Easy landscape plan maker allows you to do the minimum work yet produce a high-quality result.
+An easy landscape plan maker allows you to do the minimum work yet produce a high-quality result.
 With Edraw Max, you can gain an extensive array of design elements, including plants, rocks, swimming pools, pavilions, benches, etc. To ensure the accuracy of your design, you can easily add dimensions to the objects with smart dimensioning symbols.
-The drag-and-drop feature will make everything as easy as pie.
+The drag-and-drop feature will make you easily construct any type of building plan.

 - Provide various templates & symbols to match your needs.